emergentworks/curriculum/docs/Phase-3/phase-3.md

 and link to it as your answer in the markdown file.
 For these deliverables, we'll provide a way for you to share a link to the markdown file answering these questions.

+Many assignments involved reading and watching resources, and, as such, have no actual deliverables.
+These assignments should still be completed.

 ### Note

 This is the first time that we are using The Odin Project's JavaScript Course directly.